oracle-livelabs/database/23cfree/install/install.md

     ````
     <copy>
-    sudo netstat -anp|grep 1521
+    netstat -anp|grep 1521
     </copy>
     ````
     ![Check Port](images/install-1-3.png " ")
     If any services are returned you can try and restart them and see if they move to another port.
 If nothing was returned continue to the next step.
-Restart the service using the "sudo systemctl restart" command.
-Make sure to replace the text below the the service from the previous command
+For a majority of the services you can restart the service using the "sudo systemctl restart" command.
+Make sure to replace the text below the the service from the previous command.
+For some of the services you might have to look up how to restart them.
     ````
     <copy>
-    sudo systemctl restart <replace with service>
+    systemctl restart <replace with service>
     </copy>
     ````
     ![Restart Services](images/install-1-3a.png " ")